eXist-db/documentation/README.md

 Found an area of the documentation that needs to be improved?
 Please raise an [issue](https://github.com/eXist-db/documentation/issues) or better yet submit a [pull request](https://github.com/eXist-db/documentation/pulls)!

 Our test-suite performs a validation check on all articles when you open a pull request.
 You can speed up the review process by running `mvn validate` locally before submitting a pull request.

+Should you encounter documentation for features that are deprecated in the minimum eXist-db version mentioned [above](#dependencies), you can simply delete them.
+If you are unsure about this, please open an [issue](https://github.com/eXist-db/documentation/issues).

 ## Building from source
 1. Clone the repository to your system: